Blankeuuu/Server-Helper/README.md

    - Connect the four buttons to GP2, GP3, GP4, GP5 (active low with pull-ups).

 4. **Insert MicroSD (optional):**
-   - For extended logging or updates, insert a formatted microSD card.
+   - For extended logging or updates, insert a formatted microSD card.W

 ---